Rollover wreck injures 3, lanes reopened in Weston

 WESTON, FLA.
 (WSVN) - - Three men are being hospitalized after, officials said, a tractor trailer rolled over in the southbound lanes of Interstate 75, Tuesday afternoon.

-Florida Highway Patrol Troopers are on the scene of the rollover wreck as 7’s Skyforce HD flew overhead.
+Florida Highway Patrol Troopers responded to the scene of the rollover wreck as 7’s Skyforce HD flew overhead.

 According to Broward Sheriff’s Fire Rescue, three men were transported to Broward Health Medical Center as trauma patients.